Pierre Légaré: Studies and early career

-Humor and writing
+Humour and writing

-He started working in humor in the late 1970s, first as a scriptwriter for various radio and television programs, and theater, then as a writer for various artists, including humorists Rolland Magdane, Claudine Mercier, Michel Barrette, and singers Gilles Rivard, Lara Fabian, Richard Séguin, and Judi Richards.
+He started working in humour in the late 1970s, first as a scriptwriter for various radio and television programs, and theater, then as a writer for various artists, including humourists Rolland Magdane, Claudine Mercier, Michel Barrette, and singers Gilles Rivard, Lara Fabian, Richard Séguin, and Judi Richards.

-He went on stage and did stand-up comedy from 1989 to 2000, producing four one-man shows, and participating in the ensemble cast "Les parlementeries" which parodied the proceedings of the National Assembly of Quebec.
+He went on stage and did comedy from 1989 to 2000, producing four one-man shows, and participating in the ensemble cast "Les parlementeries" which parodied the proceedings of the National Assembly of Quebec.

 Some of his quotes, aphorisms, and witticisms were published in three volumes in the early 2000s.
 The first volume is titled "Mots de tête", a wordplay between headaches ("Maux de tête") and "Words from the head" referring to the intellect.
 They are broadcast in the form of capsules, also named "Mots de tête", lasting a few seconds, in Quebec on the TQS TV network and in France on France Inter radio.
 Pierre Légaré thus won the Guinness record for the shortest television program in the world.

-He is a key figure in humor with several appearances on television in shows such as "Piment fort" with Normand Brathwaite, which are increasing his popularity.
+He is a key figure in humour with several appearances on television in shows such as "Piment fort" with Normand Brathwaite, which are increasing his popularity.

 A production bringing together some of his texts was performed in France by François Rollin.